xbeat/Machine-Learning/README.md

 Web Authentication Overview

 Web authentication is a crucial aspect of modern web applications, ensuring secure access to user accounts and protected resources.
 This slideshow explores various authentication methods, their implementations, and best practices.

+## Challenges of Recurrent Neural Networks

+Introduction to Recurrent Neural Networks (RNNs)

+Recurrent Neural Networks (RNNs) are a class of neural networks designed to process sequential data.
+They are particularly effective for tasks involving time series, natural language processing, and other sequence-based problems.
+RNNs maintain an internal state or "memory" that allows them to capture and utilize information from previous inputs in the sequence.

 ## Introduction to Calculus I in Python